helderdarocha/chess-clocks/README.md

 a game.
 Sleep mode for power saving (after 5 minutes of inactivity).
 Optional DS3231 RTC module for drift correction of the Arduino's millis() timer which uses a ceramic resonator instead of a crystal.

-The cases were CNC-cut from 2mm basswood.
+The cases were CNC-cut from 2mm basswood (the case for a second model-3 clock was also cut from transparent 2mm acrylic).
 The seesaw switch is mounted on the top of the case and uses magnets to attract the switch to the left or right side.
 Two microswitches are mounted under the seesaw switch to detect which side is pressed.
 Any slight movement of the seesaw switch will trigger a button press.
 The case was decorated with 0.5 mm wood sheets.